Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 The database in the example uses MySQL

 The instructions below are specific for MySQL and Amazon Aurora.
-If you're going to use a different database engine, kindly review the ports used in the firewall configuration.
+If you're going to use a different database engine, you may need to review the ports used in the firewall configuration.

 Allowing access to the Amazon RDS instance

 A security group is like a firewall for your resources in AWS.
 It can control outbound and inbound traffic and is used to filter traffic going in and out of your resources.
-In this part, we will create a security group that whitelists the public IP addresses of TORO Cloud in order to allow these IPs to connect to your AWS resources – Amazon RDS instances, specifically.
+This part will create a security group that whitelists the public IP addresses of TORO Cloud in order to allow these IPs to connect to your AWS resources – Amazon RDS instances, specifically.

 There are two ways you can create the security group: